afrind/draft-frindell-moq-chat/draft-frindell-moq-chat.md

 ## Leaving the Chat

-When a user leaves the chat, they MUST NOT send END_OF_TRACK_AND_GROUP, since the track may restart if they rejoin.
+When a user leaves the chat, they SHOULD send END_OF_TRACK_AND_GROUP, since they will start a new track if they rejoin.

 If all publishers of a given namespace disconnect from the relay abruptly, the relay will send UNANNOUNCE messages matching SUBSCRIBE_NAMESPACE to interested